qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 no data value (if defined) which you can consider as is in the rendering.
 Additionally, you can enter a raster value that should be treated as an :guilabel:`Additional no data value`.
-The :guilabel:`Display no data as` color selector allows you to applied a custom color to no data pixels, instead of the default transparent rendering.
+The :guilabel:`Display no data as` color selector allows you to apply a custom color to no data pixels, instead of the default transparent rendering.

 An even more flexible way to customize the transparency is available